This tutorial will guide you through some things that may help in making your first SoM base board design.

 The main part of the design includes the M.2 (NGFF) SoM connector, micro USB connector, RGB LED, RESET and MODE buttons.

 The rest of the design is the power supply.
-It uses a MP2122 dual voltage regulator to produce 3.3V (for the nRF52840) and 3.7V (for the u-blox modem).
+It uses a MP2122 dual voltage regulator to produce 3.3V (for the nRF52840) and 3.8V (for the cellular modem).
 You can supply it with 3.6V to 6.0V from USB or an external power supply.
 You can also remove some jumpers to substitute a different power supply for testing.